This list of famous landmarks in Northern Territory will provide you with lots of inspiration for exploring this fascinating part of Australia!

 Kakadu National Park

-As you can imagine, that means you’re going to struggle to see all of Kakadu.
+As you can imagine, you’ll struggle to see all of Kakadu.
 You’d need a good couple of months to do that.
 However, you can see a lot in two to three days, which is probably the right amount of time to see the park.

-When you get there, you’ll see lots of rock formations and landscapes that will blow you away.
-You’ll also lots of aboriginal sites such as Ubirr and Nourlangie that have paintings that date back thousands of years, in one case 20,000 years!
+You’ll see plenty of rock formations and landscapes that will blow you away.
+You’ll also see lots of aboriginal sites such as Ubirr and Nourlangie that have paintings that date back thousands of years, in one case 20,000 years!

 An important thing to note is that it’s better to visit during the dry season, which runs from May to October, as a lot of the sites are shut during the wet season.